Japonesque (album): Release and packaging

 Japonesque was released in six different formats on January 25, 2012 by Rhythm Zone.
 Japonesque is Koda's final studio album after giving birth to her son in July 2012.
 The stand-alone CD features the nineteen tracks in a jewel case, with first press editions including an obi and a bonus poster.
 The CD and DVD format features the nineteen tracks, and a bonus DVD with the music videos to each track from the album; this excludes the introduction and interlude tracks from Japonesque.
 First press editions including an obi and a bonus poster.
 Three limited edition box sets were released; the first limited edition format features the nineteen tracks, and a bonus DVD including the same music videos.
 The box set also includes a second DVD that includes Koda's top twenty live performances chosen by her, and all of Koda's album commercials.
 The box set includes a large obi, a large booklet and a small lyric booklet housed in a digipak format.
 The second limited edition format features the nineteen tracks on the stand-alone CD.
 The box set also includes a large B4-size photo album from the Japonesque photoshoot, alongside a 2012 diary and a clear file of the album cover on the front.
 The third limited edition format is a jewelcase edition of the first limited edition box set, with features the nineteen tracks, and a bonus DVD including the same music videos.
 The box set also includes a second DVD that includes Koda's top twenty live performances chosen by her, and all of Koda's album commercials.
 The sixth and final format is the worldwide digital release.

 All six cover sleeves for Japonesque were photographed by photographer and designer Kazuyoshi Shimomura.
 The standalone CD has a close-up of Koda looking down to the camera, holding a cigarette holder.
 The CD and DVD format has a long shot of Koda sitting on a chair with different flowers sitting on the head piece.
-The three limited edition box set cover sleeves are similar images with different poses; the first box set has Koda standing in front of a wall with Japanese design; Koda is holding a traditional Oil-paper umbrella and is dressed in a pink kimono.
+The three limited edition box set cover sleeves are similar images with different poses; the first box set has Koda standing in front of a wall with Japanese design; Koda is holding a traditional Oil-paper umbrella and is dressed in a pink kimono she also wore a bikini under her kimono.
 The second box set artwork has Koda facing towards the camera, similar to the previous box set.
 The only change in the third box set artwork is that Koda is seen without holding the umbrella.
 The digital release uses the first limited edition box set artwork.
 The booklet and photo shoot were designed by Japanese designer Jun Hirota, and the design was based on traditional Japanese culture and the emphasizing of geisha art.
 The photo album that came with the second limited edition box set features a 28-page spread, featuring different images from the Japonesque photo shoot.